Home » Practice Areas » Truck Accident Lawyer in New York » 18-Wheeler Accident Lawyer in New York

 Michael S. Porter, J.D.

 Founder and managing partner of Porter Law Group.
 Harvard University (B.A., 1994), Syracuse University College of Law (J.D., 1997).
 Former U.S. Army JAG Corps Captain, Airborne Training School graduate.
 Super Lawyers 14 consecutive years, 10.0 Superb on Avvo, Distinguished rating from Martindale-Hubbell.
-Over 20 years of trial experience and $500 million in recoveries.
+Over 20 years of trial experience and more than $500 million recovered for injured clients across New York State.

 Reviewed by Michael S. Porter, J.D. | Last updated: [April, 2026]